Manufacture of electronic components and boards — Strategic Scorecard

 Consumer acceptance, sentiment, labor relations, and social impact.

-Moderate exposure — this pillar averages 2.9/5 across 8 attributes.
+Moderate exposure — this pillar averages 2.8/5 across 8 attributes.
 3 attributes are elevated (score ≥ 4).
+2 attributes in this pillar trigger active risk scenarios — expand attributes below to see details.

 Increasing socio-political entanglement.
 Electronic components have evolved from utilitarian commodities into critical proxies for national power and environmental stewardship, heightening their susceptibility to public and regulatory scrutiny.
 As industries transition toward green manufacturing, companies are increasingly held accountable for the carbon footprint and social externalities embedded in their global production networks.